danisztls/journal/README.md

 **People**
 - @lbcnz

-# Notifications
+TODO: Swap > for ~ or other key for better compatibility. +asap

-TODO: Stateless task notification functionality using libnotify and Gnome calendar. +asap
+TODO: Try todo.txt

-### Highlightining
+## Highlighting
-It has todo syntax and highlighting for Vim.
+Todo syntax and highlighting for Vim is implemented.

-TODO: Sublime extended markdown todo highlighting to use in bat.
+TODO: Sublime extended markdown todo highlighting to use in bat. +asap

 Sublimes highlighting is done through a syntax files that attributes scopes to regex matches and a theme files that attributes colors to those scopes.